wp-plugins/schreikasten/readme.txt

 template as I want.
 So I decide to create one using Akismet for Spam, gravatars, the default CSS from Wordpress and Ajax just to make it more fun.

-= It say something about minimax.
+= It says something about minimax.
 What's this? =

 This plugin requires __[minimax](http://wordpress.org/extend/plugins/minimax/ "A minimal Ajax library")__ in order to work.